Travel tools and tips

 Clever Carrying

 Travel with a canvas tote as a shoulder bag instead of a purse.
 This way it doesn’t look like you’re carrying valuables.
 It will fold up flat in your luggage.
 It can double as a grocery bag and a day bag for exploring.
-You can sling it toward the front to keep any eye on it or wear it with the handles over your shoulders like a backpack if you have to jump on a motorbike taxi or need both arms to climb rocks.
+You can sling it toward the front to keep an eye on it or wear it with the handles over your shoulders like a backpack if you have to jump on a motorbike taxi or need both arms to climb rocks.
 You probably have some but we love these so much we made an Aeri Mare Tera exclusive design, coming soon!

 A velvety jewelry “wrap” saves space, protects items tidily and still allows you to accessorize with style.
-You dont want nice pieces getting scratched or lost but traveling with jewelry cases is too bulky.
-This is the jewelry wrap I use, I prefer it because it has options to store rings, necklaces and zip compartments for bracelets while still not taking up too much space.
+You don’t want nice pieces getting scratched or lost but traveling with jewelry cases is too bulky.
+This is the jewelry wrap I use, I prefer it because it has options to store rings, necklaces, and zip compartments for bracelets while still not taking up too much space.

 Electronic Savers